-1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting
+1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal setting

-Lake County's Citizen Participation Plan provides the steps to be taken to ensure that the public and stakeholders in the federal grant programs have a say in the development of the Action Plan.
+Fulton County's Citizen Participation Plan provides the steps to be taken to ensure that the public and stakeholders in the federal grant programs have a say in the development of the Action Plan.
 This process includes outreach to municipalities and organizations.
 Such outreach included:

 - 1. Informing the municipalities and organizations of the availability of funds, application deadline.
-Letters and emails were sent out in December 2020. - 2.
-The first public meeting was held on February 11, 2021.
-The hearing was advertised in the local newspaper and a blast emailed to organizations, municipalities and others to inform them of the hearing. - 3.
+Letters and emails were sent out in August 2021. - 2.
+The first public meeting was held on September 23, 2021.
+The hearing was advertised in the local newspaper and a blast emailed to a cross section of organizations, municipalities, state agencies, as well as advocacy organizations focused on fair housing, and language barriers to inform them of the hearing. - 3.
+A series of Office Hours were held for CDBG applicants to review program eligibility and provide overview of the application process. - 4.
 The Action Plan was disseminated by email to the participating jurisdictions as well as organizations that represent low- and moderate-income persons and those with limited English proficiency.
-The second public hearing announcement was included in this communication. - 4.
-The plan was available for public comment for 30 days and available on the county website. - 5.
-A second hearing will be held on April 1, 2021 and advertised with the availability of the Action Plan for display.
-Notice will be disseminated through agencies that have contact with low- and moderate-income persons and those with limited English proficiency. - 6.
-Comments received (TBD)
+The second public hearing announcement was included in this communication. - 5.
+The plan was available for public comment for 30 days and available on the county website. - 6.
+A second hearing will be held on January 6, 2022, and advertised with the availability of the Action Plan for display.
+Notice will be disseminated through agencies that have contact with low- and moderate-income persons and those with limited English proficiency. - 7.
+No Comments received were provided during the public hearing.